BohdiCave/Notable-Takeaways/README.md

     * POST new notes to the database, automatically refreshing the note list
     * DELETE old notes from the database, automatically refreshing the note list

+## Possible Extensions

+* A major convenience would be to allow note editing and updating.
+* Time permitting, I'd also add a more distinct set of stylings

 ## Links

 [Deployed application on Heroku](https://sleepy-beach-08943.herokuapp.com/)